 We had the following goals:

 We were already using Trello for other aspects of the business.
-And after some experimentation, we realized a good approach would be to create a template Trello board that can be copied for each new hire.
+After some experimentation, we discovered a good approach would be to create a template Trello board that can be copied for each new hire.

 Our Trello Setup

 You can access a copy of this yourself: Onboarding Master.
 And if you're signed in, you can select Show Menu, More, then Copy Board to copy this board over to your account.

 As you can see, we have four primary columns and one Done column.

 - An existing member of staff completes the cards in the Preparation column and moves them to the Done column.

 - The new hire starts by reading the cards in the Introductions column, moving them to Done when they're finished.
 These cards introduce you to the board and to your domain lead and team companion.

 - The new hire works on the First Week and Socializing columns, moving cards to the Done column when they're finished.
 These cards try to make sure that you get a comprehensive introduction to the company, the work environment, processes, and your colleagues.

 Let's look at those columns in more detail.